shredthaGNAR/list-of-my-starred-repos/README.md

 * [jscher2000/change-maximized-to-resizable](https://github.com/jscher2000/change-maximized-to-resizable): Firefox Extension to Change Maximized New Window to Resizable
 * [dtkdt100/Chat-GPT-for-Gmail](https://github.com/dtkdt100/Chat-GPT-for-Gmail): A browser extension to complete your email with the help of ChatGPT
 * [interstellard/chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced): WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
+* [adamlui/chatgpt-apps](https://github.com/adamlui/chatgpt-apps): 🤖 Apps that utilize the astounding power of ChatGPT or enhance its UX
 * [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension): This project is deprecated.
 Check my new project ChatHub:
 * [adamlui/chatgpt-infinity](https://github.com/adamlui/chatgpt-infinity): ∞ Generate endless answers from all-knowing ChatGPT (in any language!)
 * [vincelwt/chatgpt-mac](https://github.com/vincelwt/chatgpt-mac): ChatGPT for Mac, living in your menubar.